Update

 Documented differentiation and institutional credibility

-• Stronger placement narratives and better employer feedback on communication and professionalism.
+• Stronger placement narratives and better employer feedback on communication.

 • Support for accreditation and audits through structured evidence of communication training.